johncchampion/ontapclustersetuprestansible/README.md

 Here's a list of tasks currently being worked on:
 * Use 'expect' to complete node setup and set 'admin' password - access through Service Processor(s) / Maintenace Menu / System Console
-* Research completing over serial console interface (but that'd require a direct connection from the Ansible controller or a serial-Ethernet solution)
+* Research serial console interface (would require a direct connection from the Ansible controller or a serial-Ethernet solution)